-With Bytechek, we built an intuitive risk assessment directly into our platform.
-The Bytechek platform automatically generates a continuous risk register that is based on the information the platform ingested from your business applications (AWS, Splunk, GitHub, BambooHR, etc.).
-When our platform integrates with these tools we are assessing your controls which are in place to mitigate risks, as the control status changes, your risk posture should change as well.
+With ByteChek, we built an intuitive risk assessment directly into our platform.
+The ByteChek platform helps you generate a continuous risk register.
+Our risk assessment tool is NIST based and includes references to NIST 800-53, NOST 800-171, NIST CSF, ISO 27001, and CIS Critical Security Controls.
 We understand that a risk assessment is not a single point-in-time activity, risks should be continually assessed and evaluated.
 Your team still owns this risk register and will be required to review the risks, and document any additional risk mitigation strategies but our platform helps you begin the process and update threats in real-time.

 CC9.2 The entity assesses and manages risks associated with vendors and business partners.